Writer, economic migrant and orchid

 Studied English literature and philosophy at St Andrew’s University

-Masters Programme of Creative writing and Glasgow University
+Masters Programme of Creative writing at Glasgow University

 Move to Switzerland 2011